ESL Questions About Moby-dick

 Moby Dick is a classic novel written by Herman Melville.
 It tells the story of Captain Ahab and his obsession with a giant white whale.
 The main character, Ishmael, joins Ahab on his ship called the Pequod, along with a diverse crew of sailors from different countries.
 Throughout the book, they encounter various adventures and challenges while hunting the elusive Moby Dick.

-See also ESL Questions About The Bible
+See also ESL Questions About The Odyssey

 The author skillfully describes the whaling industry of the 19th century, providing readers with an in-depth understanding of the process and the dangers faced by those involved.
 He also explores themes such as revenge, fate, and the conflict between humans and the natural world.